CLI

 Running modules without additional processing

-athena can also run a module as if it is just executing a python script wtih the exec
+athena can also run a module as if it is just executing a python script wtih the exec command.

 Specifying modules

-(and similar) commands.
-If the file is not runnable (it is supposed to be ignored, it is not a python file, etc), the run
+Any number of files can be passed to the run (and similar) commands.
+If the file is not runnable (it is supposed to be ignored, it is not a python file, etc), the run command will silently ignore it.
+This enables you to glob modules.

 Tracing requests

-command.
+athena provides an easy way to trace the response data from any requests made in a module using the responses command.
 This command will execute a module and for all requests made during the execution of the module, it will pretty-print the response data.

 from athena.client import Athena